 I am wildly excited about how this recipe came out.
 I played around a couple of weeks ago, and the result was okay.
 Then I had some time to kill the other day, while I waited for the sun to settle in the perfect shooting spot.
 I whipped up these doughnuts.
-Let me just say this, there are times when I have an aha moment, and this was one of them.
+There are times when I have an aha moment, and this was one of them.
 They were so darn good, that I decided to shoot them, write a recipe and share it with you.